Ceduna, South Australia

-Ceduna (/səˈdjuːnə/ sə-DEW-nə) is a town in South Australia located on the shores of Murat Bay on the west coast of Eyre Peninsula.
-It lies west of the junction of the Flinders and Eyre Highways around 786 km northwest of the capital Adelaide.
-The port town/suburb of Thevenard lies 3 km to the west on Cape Thevenard.
-It is in the District Council of Ceduna, the federal Division of Grey, and the state electoral district of Flinders.
+Ceduna (/səˈdjuːnə/ sə-DEW-nə) is a town in South Australia located on the shores of Murat Bay on the coast, west of the Eyre Peninsula.
+It lies west of the junction of the Flinders and Eyre Highways around 786 km northwest of Adelaide.
+The nearby port of Thevenard lies 3 km to the west on Cape Thevenard.
+It is in the District Council of Ceduna, the federal electoral Division of Grey, and the state electoral district of Flinders.

-The name Ceduna is a corruption of the local Aboriginal Wirangu word Chedoona and is said to mean a place to sit down and rest.
+The name Ceduna is a local Aboriginal Wirangu word, alternatively phoneticized as Chedoona, thought to mean a place to sit down and rest.

-The town has played an important but minor role in Australia's overall development due to it being a fishing port and a railway hub.
+The town is a fishing port and a railway hub.

 History

-Ceduna is on the land of the Wirangu people.
+The Wirangu people once lived over the area including Ceduna.
+Sea level rise 18,000 to 7,500 years ago completely displaced inhabitants of previous coastal areas and resulted in dramatic changes in distributions of peoples.

 Matthew Flinders, on his voyage in the Investigator, anchored in Fowlers Bay on 28 January 1802.
 He went on to explore the coast and named Denial Bay, Smoky Bay and the islands of Nuyts Archipelago.
-He was disappointed to find no river and gave the name Denial Bay because of the deceptive hope we had formed of penetrating by it some distance into the interior of the country.
+He was disappointed to find no river and gave the name Denial Bay because of "the deceptive hope we had formed of penetrating by it some distance into the interior of the country".

 French expedition leader Nicolas Baudin visited Murat Bay after meeting with Flinders and named it after Joachim Murat.
 He also named the point of Thevenard after the Admiral and Minister of Marine Antoine-Jean-Marie Thevenard, and Decres Bay after Denis Decres, duke of the First French Empire.

 The first European exploration of the hinterland was during August–September 1839 by John Hill and Samuel Stephens, using the chartered brig Rapid as a base.
-Hill reported to Governor Gawler that although the bay was 'valuable', the hinterland was 'waterless', thereby stalling European interest.
+Hill reported to Governor Gawler that although the bay was "valuable", the hinterland was "waterless", thereby stalling European interest.

 There was a whaling station on nearby St Peter Island during the 1850s before settlement.

 The Commissioner of Crown Lands, faced with widespread agitation to open West Coast lands for agricultural settlement, invited three farmers in July 1887 to inspect the lands between Streaky Bay and Western Australia.
 They were optimistic about the area and recommended that the necessary surveys be started at once.
 In 1889 the Government in Adelaide formalised the Far West with survey lines.